-The repurchase rights in the notes offered in the concurrent notes offering triggered by the occurrence of a fundamental change and the additional shares of our common stock by which the conversion rates are increased in connection with certain make-whole fundamental change transactions could also discourage a potential acquirer.
+The repurchase right under the notes in connection with a fundamental change and any increase in the conversion rate in connection with a make-whole fundamental change could also discourage a potential acquirer.

-Our stock price has been and may in the future be volatile, which could cause purchasers of our common stock to incur substantial losses.
+Our stock price has been and may in the future be volatile, which could cause holders of our common stock and the notes to incur substantial losses.

 Our stock price has been and in the future may be subject to substantial price volatility.
 The stock market in general and the market for biotechnology companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-As a result of this volatility, our stockholders could incur substantial losses.
+As a result of this volatility, our stockholders, and holders of the notes, could incur substantial losses.
 The market price for our common stock may be influenced by many factors, including:

-- the success of competitive products or technologies; - results of clinical trials of our product candidates or those of our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patents or other proprietary rights; - the recruitment or departure of key personnel; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of healthcare payment systems;
+- the success of competitive products or technologies; - results of clinical trials of our product candidates or those of our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patents or other proprietary rights; - the recruitment or departure of key personnel; - variations in our financial results or those of companies that are perceived to be similar to us;

-- market conditions in the pharmaceutical and biotechnology sectors and issuance of new or changed securities analysts' reports or recommendations; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors and issuance of new or changed securities analysts' reports or recommendations; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.

-Because we do not anticipate paying any cash dividends on our common stock in the foreseeable future, capital appreciation, if any, will be your sole source of gain.
+Because we do not anticipate paying any cash dividends on our common stock in the foreseeable future, capital appreciation, if any, will be the sole source of gain for holders of our common stock.

 We have never declared or paid cash dividends on our common stock.
 We currently intend to retain all of our future earnings, if any, to finance the growth and development of our business.
 In addition, the terms of existing or any future debt agreements may preclude us from paying dividends.
-As a result, capital appreciation, if any, of our common stock will be your sole source of gain for the foreseeable future.
+As a result, capital appreciation, if any, of our common stock will be the sole source of gain for holders of our common stock for the foreseeable future.